CareEvolution/MyDataHelpsStarterKit/README.md

 Navigate to other routes defined in ```src/index.js``` to see more pre-built views, or build your own!

+## Exploring the Code

+A handful of views are set up already that you can see referenced in MyDataHelps.js.

+- Some views, such as "ConnectEhr", just include the pre-built views in MyDataHelpsUI.
+- "Home" and "DeviceData" views showcase how you can use or reorder the various MyDataHelpsUI components
+- "TaskProgress" is a custom view with a custom component (inside src/components/TaskProgress) showing how you can write your own components

 ## Hosting your project

 To be embedded inside MyDataHelps, your custom view must be hosted on the internet.

 [View the Guide on Hosting Views](https://developer.mydatahelps.org/views/hosting.html)

+Once you have hosted your view, use the "App Layout" tab in your project to point to the url(s) for your view(s).